-So, he goes through and identifies the nature of the opposition (as we will see); the identity of the opponents, and how all that fits in.
+So, he goes through and identifies the nature of the opposition, the identity of the opponents and how all that fits in.

 These are not letters written to convert people or to defend a certain particular doctrine, rather these are pastoral letters, directed to those Christians who have remained faithful in order to under-gird their faith and reinforce their loyalty during the period of crisis.